Exclusive Interview with Isbo Art Tattoo by Iva Kanceska 09/08/2010

 managed his work to his own style.

-Q: Which are the most interesting experiences with
+Q: What are the most interesting experiences with

 A: Wow!
 There are amazing people.
 People who don't dispute the value